LewisN/trello-taskboard/README.md

 # User Conversion Taskboards

-Integrates with the Trello API to create an overview of everyone&#39;s workload
+Integrates with the Trello API to create an overview of everyone's workload